Poowong

 It is 111 km from Melbourne and about 8 km north-west of Korumburra.

+The town has an Australian rules football team, the Poowong Magpies, which plays in the Ellinbank & District Football League.

 History

 The first application for land in the Parish of Poowong was made on 17 April 1874 by James Scott for 320 acres of allotment 5, the selection made on behalf on his son Robert Scott.
 Four more selectors pegged out allotments within the next twelve months.
 On part of the Scott land a store, pub and butcher's shop were built.
 The Poowong Hotel was built by 1880 but it was destroyed by fire in 1883.

 A Post Office opened around January 1878.
 The first survey of townships allotments took place in 1879.

 The heavily timbered and hilly nature of the area meant selectors took years to clear enough of their land to make a living from their selections.

 Facilities

-For a town of its size, Poowong is quite well off with regard to its facilities.
+For a town of its size, Poowong has a number of facilities.
 These include four tennis courts, two netball courts, an indoor basketball and squash stadium, a primary school, large community hall, outdoor swimming pool, a number of churches and an Australian rules football oval.
 The town has an Australian Rules football team and a netball team competing in the Ellinbank & District Football League and the Ellinbank & District Netball Association respectively.